-Voltage distortion occurs when a AC output is purely sinusoidal but has small levels of voltage harmonics in addition to the fundament sinewave frequency.
-This low level of voltage distortion is often difficult to see on an oscilloscope and requires a power analyzer or harmonics analyzer to quantity.
-Distortion is typically express in a % based on the ratio between RMS amplitude of the higher harmonics versus the RMS amplitude of the first harmonic or fundamental (h=1).
+Voltage distortion occurs when an AC output is purely sinusoidal but has small levels of voltage harmonics in addition to the fundamental sinewave frequency.
+This low level of voltage distortion is often difficult to see on an oscilloscope and requires a power analyzer or harmonics analyzer to quantify.
+Distortion is typically expressed in percentage (%) of the fundamental, based on the ratio between RMS amplitude of the higher harmonics versus the RMS amplitude of the first harmonic or fundamental (h=1).

 The lower the Vthd %, the better the programmable AC power source.

 There are several possible factors that can contribute to voltage distortion, some of which having to do with the effect of non-linear loads.
 However, to compare the relative performance of a programmable AC source, it is best to use a pure resistive load so effects of load on the power source’s performance is neutralized.
 That only leaves the inherent voltage distortion of the AC power source.